 2. Identify Every Customer Touchpoint

-A customer touchpoint is every place that someone can interact with your business.
+A customer touchpoint is every place where someone can interact with your business.
 It is where people encounter your brand or product at any step of their journey.
-TIf you want to understand how browsers become customers, then you need to take stock of every channel (online and offline) that they come in contact with your brand.
+If you want to understand how browsers become customers, then you need to take stock of every channel (online and offline) that they come in contact with your brand.
 The more detailed, the better.

 Consider the role each touchpoint is best suited for the customer journey and the moments where potential customers and current customers are interacting with your brand, in any way.